 The Fire TV Stick does not have Ethernet as well as optical-out ports like its bigger sibling Fire TV.
 The stick gets a cheaper and thus slower performing dual-core Broadcom CPU and just 1 GB RAM.
 Bluetooth support is also a tad limited.
 However, you still get 8GB internal storage, Wi-Fi connectivity, and so on.
 Things run on Fire OS 3.0 – an adaptation of older Android 4.2 Jelly Bean.

-- Launch and control content with the all-new Alexa Voice Remote.
-Watch favorites from Netflix, Prime...
+- Launch and control content with the Alexa Voice Remote.
+Watch favorites from Netflix, YouTube, Prime...

 You get a remote too, and using apps and navigating is quite fast.
 Using the device and running the first setup is easy once the Wi-Fi network is running.
 Where Fire TV stick beats its rivals is its plug-and-play style mechanism.
 Once configured, you can use it on other TVs and it will boot up faster.
 Features like Chromecast-type screen mirroring is supported, but it is not always reliable.

 So which should be your preferred device for streaming?

 It really depends on your priorities for streaming and existing devices at home.
 There is a very small price difference between Fire TV Stick and the Roku Express.
 In either case, you might have to use geo-spoofing tools such as VPN to get the most out of these streaming devices.
 This especially applies if you’re an American expat living abroad.

 Both come with their set of plusses and minuses as noted by many authority websites.
 While Roku Express is HDMI compatible, you will have to deal with slower speeds and lack of 4k Support.
 On the other hand, the Amazon Fire TV stick wins hearts with its easy setup and vast content support.
 If you are an Amazon Prime user, blindly press the button for the latter!